Capital Southwest Corporation - GuruFocus.com

 DALLAS, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- Capital Southwest Corporation ( CSWC) (the “Company” or “Capital Southwest”) announced that it has priced an underwritten public offering of 2,203,857 shares of its common stock at a public offering price of $18.15 per share.
-Capital Southwest has also granted the underwriters a 30-day option to purchase up to 330,579 additional shares of its common stock.
-The completion of the offering is subject to customary closing conditions.
-The shares of common stock are expected to be delivered on November 17, 2022.
+17, 2022 (GLOBE NEWSWIRE) -- Capital Southwest Corporation ( CSWC) (the “Company” or “Capital Southwest”) announced that it has closed an underwritten public offering of 2,534,436 shares of its common stock at a public offering price of $18.15 per share.
+The total amount of shares issued includes the underwriters’ full exercise of their option to purchase an additional 330,579 shares of the Company’s common stock.

-Net proceeds from the offering, after deducting underwriting discounts and estimated offering expenses payable by the Company, are expected to be approximately $38.2 million.
+The Company received approximately $44.0 million in net proceeds from this offering, after deducting underwriting discounts and estimated offering expenses.
 The Company intends to use the net proceeds from this offering to repay outstanding indebtedness under its senior secured revolving credit facility, to make investments in accordance with its investment objective and strategies, and for other general corporate purposes, including payment of operating expenses.

 Raymond James & Associates, Inc., UBS Securities LLC, Wells Fargo Securities, LLC, and Goldman Sachs & Co.
-LLC are acting as joint book-runners in the offering.
+LLC acted as joint book-runners in the offering.
 Ladenburg Thalmann & Co.
 Inc. and Oppenheimer & Co.
-Inc. are acting as co-managers for this offering.
+Inc. acted as co-managers for this offering.

 Investors should carefully consider, among other things, the Company’s investment objective and strategies and the risks related to the Company and the offering before investing.
 The final prospectus supplement, dated November 14, 2022, and the accompanying prospectus, dated October 29, 2021, contain a description of these matters and other important information about Capital Southwest and should be read carefully before investing.